2025 Awami League ban protests: Outcome

 On 12 May 2025, the government issued a gazette notification banning all activities of the Awami League and its affiliated organizations.
 In continuation of this, on 12 May 2025, the Election Commission of Bangladesh suspended the registration of the Awami League as a party.

 Controversy

-A slogan was heard in front of the Hotel Intercontinental by a group of protestors "No place for Awami League in Ghulam Azam's Bengal".
+A slogan was heard in front of the InterContinental Dhaka by a group of protestors "No place for Awami League in Ghulam Azam's Bengal".
 Some protesters allegedly attempted to obstruct the singing of national anthem during the demonstration.
 NCP later issued a statement condemning these incidents and called for clarifying political position of the collaborators of 1971 genocide.
-Chhatra Shibir secretary Nurul Islam Saddam condemned the disruption.
+Bangladesh Islami Chhatra Shibir secretary Nurul Islam Saddam condemned the disruption.

 Reactions

-Following Awami League's ban it gained domestic and foreign praises and opposition.
+Following the Awami League's ban, it gained domestic and foreign praise and opposition.